jwergieluk/wergieluk-com/content/posts/binary-sequences.md

   between the events.
 Do these events tend to occur in clusters?
 * List required knowledge
 * What are we going to learn here?
+* Random number generators usually produce binary sequences that are transformed deterministically into some "more interesting" random numbers.
+  There are test suites that test how random is a sequence produced by a rng.
+  Example: Die hard test suite.

 ## Probabilistic formulation of the problem.